foocheung/sqs_v2/paper_v2.md

 # Research Impact

-`sqs` has been integrated into ongoing proteomics workflows at the NIH Center for Human Immunology, supporting QC analysis for multi-omics and clinical studies.
+`sqs` has been integrated into ongoing proteomics workflows, supporting QC analysis for multi-omics and clinical studies.
 The tool has been used to evaluate numerous SomaScan datasets and contributed to published research in dietary intervention studies examining immune responses [@link2024vegan] and deep phenotyping investigations of post-infectious chronic fatigue syndrome [@walitt2024cfs].

 In these projects, `sqs` reduced manual QC effort, improved reproducibility of quality assessment procedures, and facilitated generation of publication-ready figures for collaborative review.
-The standardized QC workflow has been particularly valuable in multi-site studies where consistent quality criteria must be applied across different laboratories.
+The standardized QC workflow will be particularly valuable in complex studies where consistent quality criteria must be applied across different laboratories, conditions and samples.

-The open-source repository includes reproducible example datasets, comprehensive documentation, a step-by-step video tutorial (~5 minutes), and a live demonstration application, supporting adoption by external research groups.
-Because SomaScan is widely used in clinical proteomics and biomarker discovery across multiple disease areas, `sqs` provides a generalizable tool applicable to diverse study designs and research questions.
+The open-source github repository includes comprehensive documentation, a step-by-step video tutorial (~5 minutes), and a live demonstration application.

 ---